hzlsrdz/us-cities-json/README.md

 # us-cities
-A folder with a JSON file for each state containing all the cities in that state.
+A folder with a JSON file for each of the 50 states containing all the cities in that state.
 Nothing more, nothing less.

 files in format [USPS postal abbreviation].json